Welding Fume Testing Laboratory Houston TX

 Health Effects of Welding Fume Exposure

 Many welding fume health effects are irreversible by the time symptoms appear.
-Early quantitative welding fume testing is the only defense — clinical symptoms and lung function decline typically lag years behind tissue damage.
+Early quantitative IH testing is the only defense — clinical symptoms and lung function decline typically lag years behind tissue damage.
+Stainless steel and chromium-bearing alloy welding generates hexavalent chromium — a confirmed carcinogen regulated under OSHA 1910.1026.
+For Cr(VI)-specific speciation using NIOSH 7605, see our hexavalent chromium testing page.

 Manganism